DeveloperNoShinigami/jcraft-eoe-attributes/doc/adding_stuff.md

 11. Add `MyRenderer` to `JEntityRendererRegister`.
 12. Add `my.png`, `my.geo.json` and `my.animation.json` from the `my.bbmodel` file from our modelers.
 13. Maybe add a spawn egg (see above how).
+14. Add an English translation of the entity to `en_us.json`.
-14. If the entity can have stands, add the line `JEnemies.add(this);` to the constructor of `MyEntity`.
+15. If the entity can have stands, add the line `JEnemies.add(this);` to the constructor of `MyEntity`.
-15. Test your addition.
+16. Test your addition.